Frequently asked questions

 Yes, FFUM is a course guided race with the use of both red/white day marking tape and red/white night markers with reflective strips that is visible to headlamps in the dark.

-The marking tape will be spread out over the race course every about 5-10 meters apart on jungle and village trail sections and 10-20 meters apart on village road/asphalt road sections of the race course.
+The marking tape will be spread out over the race course every about 5-10 meters apart on jungle and village trail sections and 10-50 meters apart on village road/asphalt road sections of the race course.
 We will also utilize signage at junctions to assist you along the race course.
 We will use a combination of normal and reflective marking tape on the race course for the night sections of the race course.
+Some road sections may utilize signboards to help guide runners instead of markers.

 1.23 Finisher Medals & Results

-Finishers medals will be allocated to all competitors who enter the race within the normal registration period and complete their category and race course for the 20k, 50k and 90k within the stipulated cut off times.
-(Update 4/2/2020-In light of the Coronavirus Outbreak in China, we have been advised by our medal supplier they are unable to manufacture batch 2 of our finish medals for the 20k & 50k categories in the month of February.
-We hope to have more information late in February 2020 as to the status of our batch 2 medals.)
+Finishers medals will be allocated to all competitors who enter the race within the normal registration period and complete their category and race course for the 10k,18k, 50k and 90k within the stipulated cut off times.

 Official finisher tee’s are issued to all 50k and 90k runners who join the race within the normal registration period and finish the race within the stipulated cut off times.
-This does not include Cat C or Cat D runners where finisher tees are not available.
-For some categories, event tee is not available.
+This does not include Cat C as event tee and finisher tee are not available due to the low entry cost.

 All runners who are officially registered for the event must start and finish the full race course in order to be an official finisher.